ortus-docs/bxorm/introduction/about-this-book.md

 ---
-description: More info on this documentation gitbook for the Ortus ORM Extension
+description: More info on this documentation gitbook for bx-orm
 ---

 # About This Book